Cravings before your period? Here’s WhyJanuary 16th, 2020

 Drinking green tea regularly is really good for your skin.
 But if you’re not a regular drinker, and then sit down to a full teapot, the green tea will draw out toxins from your body into your skin, resulting in breakouts.

 Dairy products can affect hormones as they boost estrogen.
-This can throw the whole estrogen progesterone ratio out, resulting in mood swings, pimples, and inflamed skin.
+This can throw the whole estrogen/progesterone ratio out, resulting in mood swings, pimples, and inflamed skin.
 Anything containing sugar is considered an inflammatory food and can alter your hormonal balance and your skin health (as well as your gut health).

-If you have a genetic pre-disposition to acne or eczema, having a healthy diet will help but will not ever solve the problem.
+If you have a genetic predisposition to acne or eczema, maintaining a healthy diet will help but may not solve the problem.
 Don’t beat yourself up if you eat something that causes your skin condition to flare up – we’re all human.